pymssql/pymssql/docs/ref/pymssql.rst

                               establishment.
 Can be a string or another kind of iterable of strings.
 Default value: See :class:`_mssql.connect <_mssql.MSSQLConnection>`
+    :keyword autocommit: Whether to use default autocommiting mode or not
+    :type autocommit: boolean
+    :keyword tds_version: TDS protocol version to use.
+    :type tds_version: string

     .. warning::
         Currently, setting *timeout* or *login_timeout* have a process-wide